5 Love Languages…

 Meet-Ups & Groups

 I am always happy to meet up with couples or individuals at our chapel or periodically I will hold a group gathering for a 5 Love Languages mini-seminar.
-If you are interested in meeting up to discuss the 5 Love Languages or are interested in being notified of scheduled 5 Love Languages group, please contact me.
+If you are interested in meeting up to discuss the 5 Love Languages or are interested in being notified of scheduled 5 Love Languages group, please visit my Marriage Care Inquiry page.

 Overview & Video